 In the early 1970's, Messrs.
 Zuckerman and Linde identified the area of suburban Boston along Route 128 as ready for the development of modern office buildings, and they selected the quadrant west/northwest of Boston between the Massachusetts Turnpike and US 93 as the most desirable area in which to concentrate their efforts.
 Between 1978 and 1988, the Company acquired 13 key sites in that area, and completed development of 17 office buildings on those sites, containing more than 2.0 million net rentable square feet.
 The Company also built on its growing reputation for quality development in the Boston area by successfully competing for control of sites available through public competitions.
-In total for Greater Boston, the Company has developed, acquired or redeveloped, for its own account or for third parties, 42 buildings containing approximately 5.1 million square feet, of which the Company still owns approximately 3.8 million square feet.
+In total for Greater Boston, the Company has developed, acquired or redeveloped, for its own account or for third parties, 42 buildings containing approximately 5.1 million square feet.